HxAlthir/mcsInstaller/README.md

 run install.sh

-Currently defined server software : PaperMC
+Server software : PaperMC

-Java16 Installer is included but needs to be run separately - quick&dirty
+Can be manually replaced by e.g. vanilla or fabric etc.

 Inspired by: / Thanks goes to: